New Maryland law lifts civil statute of limitations for all child sex abuse claims

 "I have had people break down on the phone with me.
 Sometimes we break down together, and they say, finally, someone believes me," Iskra said.

-In suing the state, Iskra says they are addressing the authority that put the perpetrators in charge.
+In suing the state, Iskra says they are addressing the authority that put the perpetrators in charge, noting the abuse was well documented.
 She argues, "Shouldn't we hold the state responsible?
 And the people who read these reports, they could fix it.
 And I don't know why they didn't."

 Before the passage of the new law in April, Maryland Attorney General Anthony G. Brown wrote a letter saying, "If the General Assembly chooses to provide victims of child sexual abuse an expanded chance for justice, I can in good faith defend the legislation should it be challenged in court."